ZoeKavanagh/Nameko_Mailer_Service/README.md

 #### Prerequisites

 The Mailer uses [Mailgun](https://mailgun.com) to deliver the emails.
 In order for the emails to be sent to an email account you can access, you will need to create your own account with Mailgun first.
-Once you have done this, you will need to update the Mailer code to ensure your personal details, such as the 'To: email_address' is updated with the email address you want the 'api_key' and the 'request_url' which will you be access from Mailgun once you have set up your account and verified your recipient(s) list (all personal/secret information such as the API_KEY and email_address can be hidden by adding these details to the config.py file, which will not be updated Github). .
+Once you have done this, you will need to update the Mailer code to ensure your personal details, these include: 1) 'To: email_address' will need updating to an email address you wish to receive the emails to 2) Your own 'api_key' which you will access from Mailgun when you have setup your account 3) Tthe 'request_url', which you will also be able access from Mailgun once you have set up your account.
+You will need to verify your recipient(s) list to ensure the emails will be received by the chosen address.
+All personal/'secret' information such as the API_KEY and email_address can be hidden by adding these details to the config.py file, which will not be updated Github).

-Once you have updated the Mailer/config with your own email address, Api_key and request_url, you will need to run the service in your terminal through Nameko.
+Once you have updated the Mailer || config.py with your own email address, Api_key and request_url, you will need to run the service in your terminal through Nameko.

 ```
 nameko run payment_service.payment_service